uruba/FinanCalc/readme.md

                                         0.15);
     ```

-2. step is to get the desired value by exploiting appropriate getter methods (for a detailed list of available gettter methods please refer to the **Reference** chapter)
+2. step is to get the desired value by exploiting the appropriate getter methods (for a detailed list of available gettter methods please refer to the **Reference** chapter)

     ```php
     // get the present value of the annuity in arrears